 Don’t Dine at Tourist Traps

-At long last, D.C. has become a dining destination.
-It has 16 Michelin-starred restaurants to prove it, with a retinue of name-making chefs, including José Andrés, Fabio Trabocchi, Robert Wiedmaier, and Aaron Silverman.
-Fourteenth Street and H Street are lined with fun, innovative eateries, or dare to venture into the lesser known neighborhoods where some interesting things are going on—Bad Saint in Columbia Heights and Thip Khao on 14th Street NW are cases in point.
-There’s also Union Market in NoMa, with its fun-to-browse food stalls and the full-service Bidwell Restaurant.
-Even the museums have some skin in the game, notably Sweet Home Café at the National Museum of African American History and Culture and Mitsitam Native Foods Café at the National Museum of American Indian.
+D.C.’s booming dining scene makes it a destination unto itself, and with everything from fancy Michelin-starred restaurants to wonderful holes-in-the-wall, why would you go to a tourist trap?
+Fourteenth Street, Navy Yard, and Eighth Street on Capitol Hill are filled with fun, innovative eateries, or dare to venture into the lesser-known neighborhoods where some interesting things are going on—Thip Khao on 14th Street NW, featuring Lao cuisine and Italian-inspired Red Hen in Brookland are cases in point.
+There’s also Union Market in NoMa, with its fun-to-browse food stalls, the full-service Bidwell Restaurant, and the nearby Cosecha market featuring Latin American fare.
+Even the museums have some skin in the game, notably Sweet Home Café at the National Museum of African American History and Culture and Mitsitam Native Foods Café at the National Museum of the American Indian.

 Don’t Drive or Take Taxis

 D.C. traffic is notoriously bad, and parking is expensive (and parking tickets are even more expensive).
-Really, with the Metro system reaching most corners of the city, there’s no need to drive.
-If you do plan to take the Metro multiple times, be sure to buy a plastic SmartTrip card; the paper cards are more expensive.
-You’ll need to use the card to both enter and exit the stations.
+Really, with the Metro system reaching most corners of the city (and now Washington Dulles International Airport), there’s no need to drive.
+You’ll need to buy a plastic SmarTrip card or use the SmarTrip app on your cell phone.
+Use the card or show the app to both enter and exit the stations.
 And when riding the escalators, remember to stand on the right and walk on the left; if you don’t abide by this unspoken rule, you will hear Washingtonians muttering unpleasant things under their breath.
-All that said, D.C. is an eminently walkable city—with Capitol Hill, the Mall, and Dupont Circle being favorite places to stroll among famous and not-so-famous sites.
+That said, D.C. is an eminently walkable city—Capitol Hill, the Mall, and Dupont Circle are favorite places to stroll among famous and not-so-famous sites.

 Don’t Be Afraid to Cross the Rivers

 It’s a running joke that Washingtonians are afraid to cross the rivers.
 Don’t be like them.
-Across the Potomac you can venture into Arlington and watch the changing of the guards at Arlington National Cemetery; admire the Iwo Jima Memorial; and take in a bird’s-eye view of Washington and Northern Virginia from the new Observation Deck.
+Across the Potomac, you can venture into Arlington and watch the changing of the guards at Arlington National Cemetery, admire the U.S Marine Corps War Memorial (aka “the Iwo Jima”), and explore the bustling neighborhoods of Clarendon and Ballston.
 Colonial Alexandria awaits just downstream, with riverside dining, tons of one-of-a-kind shops, and historic houses to check out.
-Alexandria was a hotbed of revolutionary action, remember, and Washington, Jefferson, Hamilton, and Adams all left their imprints here.
-Washington’s Mount Vernon sits another 10 miles downstream.
+Alexandria was a hotbed of revolutionary action, remember, and Washington, Jefferson, Hamilton, and Adams all left their imprints there.
+George Washington’s Mount Vernon sits another 10 miles downstream.
 Across the Anacostia River, you can visit Frederick Douglass’ Cedar Hill and learn about the famous abolitionist.
 And south of that is National Harbor, D.C.’s foray into Vegas-style fun with its casino, outlet stores, and glitzy Gaylord Resort.

 INSIDER TIPIt’s cheaper to stay in Northern Virginia than D.C.—and yet you’re still 10 minutes from the National Mall via Metro.